Basil seed drink with lemon illustrating the daily health benefits of basil seeds

 Can basil seeds help with blood sugar?

 Possibly.
 The soluble fibre may slow glucose absorption, moderating blood sugar spikes after meals.
-The evidence is promising but based on small or laboratory studies rather than large human trials.
-People managing diabetes should speak to their doctor rather than treating basil seeds as a blood sugar intervention.
+The evidence is promising but based on small or laboratory studies.
+People managing diabetes should speak to their doctor.

-What is the difference between basil seeds benefits and chia seeds benefits?
+What is the difference between basil seeds and chia seeds for drinks?

 References